lanavirsen/BrickBreaker-Extended/README.md

 dotnet test BrickBreaker.sln
 ```

 The WinForms and Spectre console clients read the backend URL from the `BRICKBREAKER_API_URL` environment variable (defaults to `http://127.0.0.1:5080`) and both allow overriding the value at runtime (launcher textbox or console prompt).
+You can also provide a `clientsettings.json` file next to the executable (or anywhere referenced by `BRICKBREAKER_CLIENT_CONFIG`) with `{ "ApiBaseUrl": "https://your-host" }`, or pass the desired URL as the first argument to `BrickBreaker.ConsoleClient`.

 The Blazor client lets you edit the API base URL from the landing page (or set the `ApiBaseUrl` configuration entry when bootstrapping the WASM host) and uses those endpoints for login, registration, and score submission.